amallo/react-native-simple-wheel-picker/README.md

 ##### selectedIndex (`required`)

 This is the current selected index that needs to be updated when the picker change.
 You can use this property to update the selected item.
+Default value is `0`.

 ##### itemHeight (`optional`)

 Height of each item of the picker needs to be upper to zero.
 The global height of the container depends on the height of each item.
+Default value is `40`.

 ```js
 <WheelPicker